riteshsawant-Bose21/qa-tuii-integration-local/README.md

 # Fusion Apps Monorepo

-This is a Moon-powered monorepo that contains both frontend and backend applications, configured with a unified toolchain consisting of:
+This is a Moon-powered fusion-monorepo that contains both frontend, backend & embedded applications, configured with a unified toolchain consisting of:

 - **Node.js** + **Yarn (Berry)** for frontend and tooling
 - **Go** for backend services